alexconerly/Predicting_Airbnb_Prices/README.md

 # **Eat.Sleep.Data - Predicting Airbnb Prices in Nashville**
 <hr>

+Note:  This was a group project.
+The readme here has been updated slightly from the original group repository for personalized storytelling purposes (but is still nearly identical to the original).
+The original repository can be found here which also includes a detailed wiki page:  https://github.com/whitneylosinski/Eat.Sleep.Data.

 ## Project Overview
-The purpose of this project is to analyze historical Airbnb data with machine learning models to predict the expected rental price of a given space based on location, size, amenities, reviews, host performance, and other relevant variables.
-This prediction model will be incorporated in a tool for property owners to use to determine the suggested rental price for their space.
-The model will incorporate seasonal trends and weekday versus weekend premiums to adjust the suggested price for the dates the space will be listed.
-Due to the short timeline for this project, the scope will be limited to the Nashville, TN market.
+The purpose of this group project was to analyze historical Airbnb data with machine learning models to predict the expected rental price of a given space based on location, size, amenities, reviews, host performance, and other relevant variables.
+This prediction model will be incorporated in a dynamic website for property owners to use in order to get a suggested rental price for their space.
+The model originally sought to incorporate seasonal trends and weekday versus weekend premiums to adjust the suggested price for the dates the space would be listed.
+However, the calendar data posed issues (see section on second round of machine learning model tests) and thus the project widened its scope to be a year-round analysis.
+Also, due to the short timeline for this project, the geographical scope was limited to the Nashville, TN market.

 Link to Web App: <a href = "https://airbnb-price-prediction-stage.herokuapp.com/">Airbnb Price Predictor</a></br>
 Link to analysis: <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/blob/main/Airbnb_Analysis.ipynb">Airbnb_Analysis</a>